Free day at state museums

 Celebration of Nevada

 From sagebrush and sand dunes to wildflowers and wetlands, Nevada is home to amazing landscapes.
-More than 20 prominent regional artists will share their visions of the state today and Saturday in a special art show and sale at the Wilbur D. May Museum in Reno.
+More than 20 prominent regional artists will share their visions of the state on July 19-20 in a special art show and sale at the Wilbur D. May Museum in Reno.

 Explore vibrant scenes from the Silver State in oil, acrylic, and mixed media pieces.
 Proceeds from the three-day event benefit the Nevada Land Trust, a non-profit dedicated to the conservation of our state’s open spaces and special places.